Housing Credit Availability Index: FAQ

 How long has the HCAI been in use?

 The index was first introduced in November 2014, covering the mortgage market from the first quarter of 1998 through the fourth quarter of 2013.
-An update was issued in March 2015 and have been issued quarterly since then.
+An update was issued in March 2015 and has been issued quarterly since then.
+The methodology used to calculate the HCAI was updated in October, 2020 to allow for a more accurate calibration when market shares change.

 How does the HCAI work?